 - An estimated 12.5% of children and adolescents aged 6–19 years (approximately 5.2 million) and 17% of adults aged 20–69 years (approximately 26 million) have suffered permanent damage to their hearing from excessive exposure to noise.
 1

-- A new analysis from a nationally representative health interview and examination survey found that nearly one in four (24 percent) of U.S. adults aged 20 to 69 years has features of his or her hearing test in one or both ears that suggest noise-induced hearing loss (NIHL).
+- A new analysis from a nationally representative health interview and examination survey found that nearly one in four (24%) of U.S. adults aged 20-69 years has features of his or her hearing test in one or both ears that suggest noise-induced hearing loss (NIHL).
 2

-- About 18 percent of adults aged 20-69 have speech-frequency hearing loss in both ears from among those who report 5 or more years of exposure to very loud noise at work, as compared to 5.5 percent of adults with speech-frequency hearing loss in both ears who report no occupational noise exposure.
+- About 18% of adults aged 20-69 have speech-frequency hearing loss in both ears from among those who report 5 or more years of exposure to very loud noise at work, as compared to 5.5% of adults with speech-frequency hearing loss in both ears who report no occupational noise exposure.
 3

-- One in eight people in the United States (13 percent, or 30 million) aged 12 years or older has hearing loss in both ears, based on standard hearing examinations.
+- One in eight people in the United States (13%, or 30 million) aged 12 years or older has hearing loss in both ears, based on standard hearing examinations.
 3

 - About 2 percent of adults aged 45 to 54 have disabling hearing loss.
-The rate increases to 8.5 percent for adults aged 55 to 64.
-Nearly 25 percent of those aged 65 to 74 and 50 percent of those who are 75 and older have disabling hearing loss.
+The rate increases to 8.5% for adults aged 55-64.
+Nearly 25% of those aged 65-74 and 50% of those who are 75 and older have disabling hearing loss.
 3

 Noise Exposure at Work and Hearing Loss in Adults

-Percent of the U.S. population aged 20-69 with hearing loss > 25 decibels, by occupational noise exposure.
+Percent of the U.S. population aged 20-69 with hearing loss > 25 dB(A), by occupational noise exposure.

-- According to a survey by the Better Hearing Institute, hearing loss negatively impacts household income on average up to $12,000 per year.
-The use of hearing aids mitigates that loss by as much as 50 percent.
+- According to a survey by the Better Hearing Institute, hearing loss negatively impacts household income on an average of up to $12,000 per year.
+The use of hearing aids mitigates that loss by as much as 50%.
 4

 - The impact of hearing loss is estimated to be more than $100 billion annually.
 4